shaka-project/eme_logger/README.md

   this.isKeySystemSupported = function (keySystem) {
     return keySystem == "com.example.somesystem";
   }

-  // Unprefixed logging methods. this.formatUpdateCall = function (response) {
+  this.formatUpdateCall = function (response) {
     return "SomeSystemFormatter saw an UpdateCall with: " + response;
   }
   this.formatmessage = function (message) {
     return "SomeSystemFormatter saw a MessageEvent with: " + message;
-  }

-  // Prefixed logging methods.
-  this.formatwebkitkeymessage = function (message) {
-    return "SomeSystemFormatter saw a KeyMessageEvent with: " + message;
-  }
-  this.formatAddKeyCall = function (key) {
-    return "SomeSystemFormatter saw an AddKeyCall with: " + key;
   }
 }